bitrasrijan1-dev/bitrasrijan1-dev/README.md

 ✔ Detection Logic
 ✔ What I Learned

-Open to **SOC Analyst roles in India,Dubai, Singapore, and global remote opportunities.**
+Open to **SOC Analyst roles in India,Dubai and global remote opportunities.**